Publishing listings to third party portal aggregators, such as XML2U

 Recommendation: add a field to the portal record where you can save your URL, so you have it handy.

-By default the 15 digit ID is given, to covert to the 18 digit please go to this ID Converter.
+By default the 15 digit ID is given, to convert to the 18 digit please go to this ID Converter.
 The Portal Record ID can be found in the URL of the portal record you created.

 After adding the two ID's you will be able to see the XML feed and all your listings in it.
 Now send this URL to XML2U after creating your account.